 Abu Dhabi Campus

 What is ECE?

-Electrical and computer engineering graduates (ECEs) apply their specialized engineering skills to the creation of new ideas, the research, design and development of new products and technologies, as well as in all related manufacturing and marketing activities.
-They help shape, improve, and preserve the world we live in by working at the frontier of technology areas, such as microelectronics, photonics, digital systems, materials, controls, communication systems, signal processing, energy conversion and power distribution, antenna design and electromagnetic scattering, robotics, multimedia systems, data analytics, microprocessors, networks, chip design, supercomputers and all other aspects of computer organization, design, and programming.
+Electrical and computer engineering graduates (ECEs) apply their specialized engineering skills to the creation of new ideas and to, the research, design and development of new products and technologies.
+They also play a crucial role in all technology related manufacturing and marketing activities.
+They help shape, improve, and preserve the world we live in by working at the frontier of technological areas, such as microelectronics, semiconductors,photonics, digital systems, materials, controls, communication systems, signal processing, energy conversion, power distribution, electromagnetism, robotics, multimedia systems, data analytics, microprocessors, networks, chip design, supercomputers and all other aspects of computer organization, design, and programming.

 The Electrical and Computer Engineering (ECE) programs at Khalifa University prepare the students to work in a wide range of fields and choose from a variety of exciting career options.

-ECE students study various courses related to computer hardware and software, wireless communications, semiconductor devices, circuit design, wireless and wired communication networks, image and video processing, and information security, among many others.
-Moreover, ECE plays a vital role in several other fields such as aerospace, mechanical engineering, biomedical engineering, oil and gas industries, and transportation.
+ECE students study various courses related to computer hardware and software, wireless communications, semiconductor devices, circuit design, wireless and wired communication networks, image and video processing, information security, among many others.
+Moreover, ECE plays a vital role in several other fields such as aerospace, mechanical engineering, biomedical engineering, oil and gas industries, and transportation, to name a few.

 Impact of ECE